 What is your cancellation policy?

-Cancellation terms vary by booking and timing; details are provided at reservation and in the terms & conditions.
-Learn more here - insert link to t&cs.
+Cancellation terms vary by booking and timing; details are provided at the time of reservation and in the terms & conditions.
+Learn more here - https://rfcx.org/amazon-tour-terms-conditions

 Do I need vaccinations?